raphaelsty/textokb/README.md

 ## Notes

 The first time you initialize the model with Opennre or Luke, you may have to wait a few minutes for the model to download.
+Since we use the [Wikifier API](http://wikifier.org/info.html) to track entities (NEL), it is necessary that your computer is connected to the internet.
+You can create your own credential for the API here: [Wikifier API registration](http://wikifier.org/register.html).
+Tomaz Bratanic mentions the possibility to replace Wikifier with [BLINK](https://github.com/facebookresearch/BLINK) however this library is very RAM intensive.

 ## ♻️ Work in progress